Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/high_level_view.md

 ### Basic Navigation

 To Navigate the High Level View, simply select a High Level Entry card.
-This will open the Sections and entries that are contained in the selected Entry.
+This will open the Sections and Entries that are contained in the selected Entry.

 ![Reorder Image Dialog](../../static/img/views_and_screens/high_level_view/navigating.gif)